theislab/mubind/README.md

 ## Scalability

-- The scalability of this method has been tested on single-cell datasets between 10,000 and 100,000 cells, with running times below 2 hours.
+- Number of cells: The scalability of this method has been tested on single-cell datasets between 10,000 and 100,000 cells.
+- Number of peaks: We have tested randomly selected features, or EpiScanpy's [variability score](https://episcanpy.readthedocs.io/en/anna/api/episcanpy.pp.select_var_feature.html).
+Modeling all features requires calibration of batch sizes and total GPU memory.
+- Usual running times (one GPU): We get variable running times based on hyper-parameters, and they range between 10 minutes (prior filters) and 3 hours (de novo).

 ## Resources

-Please refer to the [documentation][link-docs].
-In particular, the
+Please refer to the [documentation][https://mubind.readthedocs.io/].

--   [Tutorials][link-tutorial] and
+- [Tutorials][link-tutorial]
--   [API documentation][link-api].

 ## Installation

-You need to have Python 3.8 or newer installed on your system.
-If you don't have Python installed, we recommend installing `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`\_.

 There are several alternative options to install mubind:

+### pip

 1. Install the latest release of `mubind` from `PyPI <https://pypi.org/project/mubind/>`_: